stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

    as building blocks in our programs) in such a way that they do not ever produce results immediately.
 So when such primitives are combined, they produce another (wrapped) function that does not produce result immediately either.
-To get “real” result, we need another function that can “run” (or “freeze”) the composite action we've constructed.
+To get “real” result, we need yet another function that can “run” the composite action we've constructed.
 This is also fusion and this is how the `repa` package works for example.

 2. We want to have our cake and eat it too.
-We can expose familiar interface where every “primitive” produces result immediately, but we also can add rewrite rules that will (hopefully) make GHC rewrite things in such a way (more on that below) that in the end compiler gets one tight look without intermediate allocations.
+We can expose familiar interface where every “primitive” produces result immediately, but we also can add rewrite rules that will (hopefully) make GHC rewrite things in such a way (more on that below) that in the end compiler gets one tight loop without intermediate allocations.

 I must say that I like the approach 1 more because it's more explicit and